facebook/docusaurus/website/_dogfooding/_pages tests/markdownPageTests.md

     - [ ] Task
 - [ ] Task

+## Emojis

+Emojis in this text will be replaced with [remark-emoji](https://www.npmjs.com/package/remark-emoji): :dog: :+1:

 ## Admonitions

 :::caution Interpolated `title` with a <button style={{color: "red"}} onClick={() => alert("it works")}>button</button>